- Search The Registry

 She was born in Philadelphia, Pennsylvania and received her secondary education from the Institute for Colored Youth (now Cheyney University), graduating in 1863.
 Cole received her medical degree from Woman’s Medical College (now part of Allegheny University of the Health Sciences) in 1867.
 The Allegheny University of the Health Sciences no longer exists.
 Its parent organization, the school is administered by Drexel University.
 From 1872-1881, women physicians appointed Cole as a resident physician at the New York Infirmary for Women and Children a hospital owned and operated by the city.

 Dr. Cole worked with Dr. Elizabeth Blackwell, the first white-American woman physician to receive a medical degree.
 Blackwell assigned Cole to the post of sanitary visitor, a position in which a traveling physician would visit families in their homes in slum neighborhoods and instruct them in family hygiene, prenatal, and infant care.
-Dr. Cole practiced medicine in Columbia, South Carolina for a time and returned to Philadelphia to open an office in the South Philadelphia section of the city.
+Dr. Cole practiced medicine in Columbia, South Carolina and returned to Philadelphia to open an office in the South Philadelphia section of the city.

 Black Women in America An Historical Encyclopedia